 Three-Factor Formula - Multistate corporations are generally required to use a three-factor formula of property, payroll and double-weighted sales.
 The sum of the property factor, payroll factor and twice the sales factor is divided by four to arrive at the final apportionment factor.
-Beginning July 1, 2011, certain manufacturers may elect to use an increased weighted sales factor.
-Beginning July 1, 2012, retail companies must use a triple-weighted sales factor.
-See specific instructions that follow.
+Beginning on July 1, 2011, certain manufacturers may elect to use an increased weighted sales factor.
+Beginning on July 1, 2012 until July 1, 2014, retail companies must use a triple-weighted sales factor.
+See the specific instructions that follow.